thepower/power-docs/docs/Maintain/03-get-and-start-tea-ceremony-client.md

 ## Introduction

 This guide will help you get and start the Tea Ceremony client.
+You can find the additional information about the Tea Ceremony algorithm [here](../Explore/technology/10-tea-ceremony.md).

 ## Set up your environment